adampetrovic/heisenberg/README.md

 Configuration
 -------------
-The default configuration should be placed in ~/.heisenberg, it should contain:
+The default configuration should be placed in ~/.aws/config, it should contain:

 ```
-[aws]
+[default]
 access_key=<AWS_ACCESS_KEY>
 secret_key=<AWS_SECRET_KEY>
 ```